Advance “CLEAN” New York Bill of Adoptee Rights

-o OBC access for family, or legal representatives, if the adoptee is deceased
+o OBC access for direct line descendants, or legal representatives, if the adoptee is deceased

-o OBC access for legal representatives / social services
+o OBC access for legal representatives of adoptees

 Adoptees in New York deserve to get adoption reform right the first time!

-We believe your voice can help encourage NY lawmakers to ADVANCE the “clean” legislation now.
+We believe your voice can help encourage NY lawmakers to ADVANCE “clean” legislation now.

 PLEASE SIGN THIS PETITION: ADVANCE THE “CLEAN” NY BILL OF ADOPTEE RIGHTS!

-This petition will ask the New York Assembly and New York Senate to advance the “CLEAN” NY Bill of Adoptee Rights proposal (begun March 10, 2017), especially in light of the December 2017 veto for the prior amended proposal (begun in June 2015).
+This petition will ask the New York Assembly and New York Senate to advance a “CLEAN” NY Bill of Adoptee Rights proposal, especially in light of the December 2017 veto for the prior amended proposal (begun in June 2015).

 PLEASE SIGN AND SHARE THIS PETITION WITH OTHERS!